 The color of edible bird’s nests is influenced by the swiftlets’ environment and their mineral intake.
 This variation in color is not merely aesthetic but also correlates with specific nutritional properties, making each type suitable for different health needs.

-=> Related Article: 3 Type Of Edible Bird’s Nests: White, Red, Golden Nests…
+=> Related Article: 3 Types of Edible Bird’s Nests: White, Red, Golden Nests…

 White Bird’s Nest: